the-teachingRSE-project/competencies/competencies.md

               & Locally-based & RSE-Team based & Locally-based & RSE-Team based &\\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     NEW&
-    An individual's curiosity has now to be shared between the research goal and the software project, therefore learning new methods and skills may be challenging and is often not the core aim.& RSE teams should support their team members, especially when working individually on a project, to explore new tools and approaches, make relevant contacts and learn more about the research in the project domain.& Likely to be an area of interest for an embedded development team but if they are researchers, they definitely have curiosity in their domain.
-      A curiosity for tools would be appreciated.&
+    Struggles to learn new methods and skills due to split curiosity between research goal and software project.&
+    Gets support from the RSE team to explore new methods and skills, make relevant contacts and learn more about the domain.& Has increased interest in learning new methods and skills, but still prioritizes domain research.&
     As per Individual (RSE team).&
-    Organisations should reach out to relevant groups locally to help share information on new technical processes and tooling, and facilitate training.
+    Should reach out to relevant local groups to facilitate training and sharing of know-how on new technical processes and tooling.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     RC&
-    This is likely to be familiar to individuals, who are often researchers, especially if they are embedded within a research team.& Many RSEs will have familiarity with the research life-cycle, although they may not have domain knowledge.
-This can be alleviated by interacting with a group& Likely to be familiar to software teams (often researchers) working in a research group.
-Can share knowledge among themselves or reach out to colleagues.&
-    Teams of RSEs from an RSE group are likely to include one or more team members with strong awareness of the research life-cycle.& Research organisations have extensive infrastructure to manage the research life-cycle, this can support researchers/RSEs.
+    Is familiar with the research life-cycle in their domain, especially when embedded in a research team.&
+    Is familiar with the RC,
+      although they may not have domain knowledge, which a group can provide.& Is familiar with the RC and can share knowledge within the team.& One or more members of the team are strongly aware of the RC.&
+    Should provide extensive infrastructure to manage
+      the research life-cycle, supporting researchers/RSEs.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SRU&
-    Need to know how to find other work to build awareness of existing solutions.
-Researchers sometimes like to do things themselves.
-      Working individually means there may not be someone to highlight this.& RSE team members will generally be familiar with software sharing and discovery tools and platforms.&
-    As per individual (Local) but being part of a team can help to address this.& As per individual (RSE Team).&
+    Has limited awareness of existing solutions and limited support in this regard.& Is familiar with software sharing and can discover tools and platforms.& As per individual (local), but being part of a team can help to address this.& As per individual (RSE Team).&
-    Can choose to run local environments to host software or catalogue software, they can also provide institution-level access to platforms that support this.
+    Should run local environments to host software, catalogue software, and/or provide institution-level access to platforms that support this.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SP&
-    Responsibility may be with an individual but they may not have necessary knowledge/skills.& This is a core area that RSE teams need to be aware of.
-    An RSE team might have established practices, workflows and policies at hand to routinely publish software.& As with individual (local) developer.&
+    Has limited knowledge and motivation regarding software publication.& Applies practices, workflows, and policies established in the RSE team.& As per individual (local) developer.&
-    As with individual (RSE Team).&
+    As per individual (RSE Team).&
-    The organisation should raise awareness about software as publishable scientific output, provide recommendations and checklists to support software-publications and have legal experts in place to deal with complex cases.
+    Should raise awareness about software as publishable scientific output, provide recommendations and checklists to support software-publications, and have legal experts in place to deal with complex cases.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     DOMREP&